vski-ai/table/docs.md

 ```

 Another way to mutate state is to access `store.state` directly.
 Most of the
-properties there are signals and can be mutated directly.
+properties are signals and can be mutated directly.
 It is not recommended,
 especially when implementing agentic flows.

 ```ts